JaydonMoodyTech/leetcode-tracker/notes/two_sum.md

 ## Challenges
-At first, I tried a brute force approach, but it was too slow.
-Looked at a few hints and found that a hashmap was most efficient.
-Used a counter variable at first but learned about ‘enumerate()’  to make code cleaner and easier to read.
+At first, I tried a brute force approach with nested for loops, but this has a time complexity of O(n^2), so I tried to come up with a more efficient solution.
+I looked at a few hints and found that using a hashmap was more efficient When I first implemented a hashmap into my solution, I used a counter variable, which worked just fine.
+Later, though, I learned about ‘enumerate()’ , which would make my code cleaner and easier to read.